Diabetic Foot Care Pittsburgh Area

 What are Diabetic Ulcers?

 When pressure limits the blood getting to an area of skin,Diabetic foot ulcers are the sores that can occur .
 The body’s own weight, ,your feet striking the ground, and normal daily activities cause stress to parts of the foot like the ball of the foot, the big toe, and the heel creating sores.
 If not treated, an open ulcer may let infection enter your foot or toe, which can lead to an amputation and even death.
-With the help of Beaver Valley Foot Clinic’s Podiatrist, diabetic ulcers can be prevented, and cured once they appear
+Beaver Valley Foot Clinic’s Podiatrist, can help prevent diabetic ulcers and cure them once they appear.

-The good news is that you can often manage your diabetes to prevent or minimize most diabetic foot problems, reducing the risk of limb loss.
+The good news is that you can often manage your Diabetic Foot Care Pittsburgh to prevent or minimize most diabetic foot problems.
+This reduces the risk of limb loss.
 Since diabetes affects different parts of the body, most diabetics must see several medical specialists for proper disease management.
 Beaver Valley Foot Clinic’s doctors will work with you to develop an individualized, easy-to-follow plan to help keep your feet healthy.
 Call 878-313-3338 today!

 Wagner Ulcer classification system